slamora/brackets-wiki/How-to-Hack-on-Brackets.md

     | Windows | `tools\setup_for_hacking.bat "C:\Program Files (x86)\Brackets"` <br>_(MUST be run in a Command Prompt started with "Run as Administrator")_ |
     | Linux | `sudo tools/setup_for_hacking.sh "/opt/brackets"` |

 Now, when you launch the Brackets app it will load your git copy of the source code, rather than the original source code that was distributed with the installer.
+It will share the same preferences & set of installed extensions that a regular installed build would use.

 **Making changes** is simple: